machdyne/klinge/README.md

 ![Klinge](https://github.com/machdyne/klinge/blob/a071a7454161100a51e95bc0b22c07b44112e636/klinge.png)

-This repo contains schematics, pinouts, a 3D-printable case, example gateware and documentation.
+This repo contains schematics, PCB layouts, pinouts, a 3D-printable case, example gateware and documentation.

 The 3D enclosure fits into a [Half10](https://github.com/machdyne/half10) compute bay, which can be used stand-alone or attached to a 10" rack.